B.A. Degree in Psychology

 The dogs are housed in a large section of the home, equipped with large wire crates, crate pads, and individual water pails.
 The area is temperature controlled, with air filtration, and is cleaned daily.
 We play relaxing music, and create a calm and welcoming environment.

 Due to our home training environment, we are able to simulate more “real world” training scenarios.
-All the things that your dog would experience in your home, we simulate in our home facility.
+All the things that a service dog would experience in their future home, we simulate in our home facility.

 We utilize the entire property for training; we have over a half acre of fenced in grass areas which we utilize for play time as well.
 The dogs receive individual and group training sessions throughout the day, and plenty of off-leash play time!